The Obsession

 The Slide from Slavery Wealth

 In 1860, Mississippi was per capita the wealthiest state in America.
 The economy was 7th overall in hard numbers, producing the largest 1.2 million bales of cotton in the country.
 Cotton, in the mind of these planters, meant enslaved labor, and one third of the state’s revenue came from a tax on enslaved people.
 By 1870, the state’s wealth ranking had dropped to 26th.
 Ten years AFTER the war, we were in 26th place.
-Not 50th.
-Only 26th.
+As my husband points out, in 1870, there were only 37 states; still, we weren’t last.

 Answer: Because even as the price of cotton fell and buyers turned away from Southern cotton in favor of new producers who had entered the market during the war, Mississippi planters rode that cotton horse until it dropped.
 For decades and decades and decades, they made this disastrous choice despite everyone and their brother urging them to diversify their crop.
 A damning decision for the state’s economy and for the people it harmed, for everyone.